willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 a much easier way to provide feedback, because you can associate your comments with a line of code very easily.

-We actually use a code review process for improving our standards and best practices - all new standards must be accepted by at least two colleagues, and all best practice suggestions must get at least one +1.
-This ensures that no one feels that standards are dictated.
-This will be required more in a big distributed team than in a small co-located team where a 2 minute chat would suffice!
+In our global team of 20+ sysadmins, we actually use a code review process for improving our standards and best practices &ndash; all new standards must be accepted by at least two colleagues, and all best practice suggestions must get at least one +1.
+This is intended to ensure that no one feels that standards are imposed upon them.
+In a small co-located team a 2 minute chat might suffice instead!